skellis46/finger-pointing-moon/justification-of-resources.md

 ## Directly incurred staff

+The PI Ellis (0.5FTE months 1-12, 0.8FTE months 13-18) will lead the project by managing the team and liaising closely with project partners.
+He will provide support to the RA and will be responsible for the project outcomes, development, public engagement and project impact.

-The level and volume of work warrants the support of a 0.6FTE Grade 6 Research Associate (RA) for the entire 18 months.
+The level and volume of work warrants the support of a 0.5FTE Grade 7 Research Associate (RA) for the entire 18 months.
 A senior RA is requested as they will support the project through bibliographic research, drafting article outputs, event and output organisation, communications and data and website management.

 ## Directly incurred travel and subsistence